The Bedbug: Production

 Vsevolod Meyerhold directed the production of The Bedbug at the Meyerhold Theatre, which was preceded by a reading by Mayakovsky.
 Incidental music was composed by Dmitri Shostakovich, who later published a suite of extracts as Op.
 19a.
-The play was recognized as "a significant phenomenon of Soviet drama," called "the Soviet Auditor" and offered a place in the repertoire.
+At a reading of the play before the theatre management it was recognized as "a significant phenomenon of Soviet drama," called "the Soviet Government Inspector", and it was suggested to include it in the repertoire.
 The play had been performed publicly for three years.

+In 1975, a film Mayakovsky Laughs was shot in the Soviet Union, based on the play and Mayakovsky's previously unused screenplay "Forget about the Fireplace" («Позабудь про камин»), a similar anti-philistine satire.